 Golden retrievers were named after their shiny, flowing, golden coat of soft fur.
 As a dog owner, it is important to take proper care of your dog if you want their coat to stay beautiful.
 Grooming and trimming golden retrievers is really easy, and just regular care can do the trick.
 This dog breed is known for being easy-going, and their coats are pretty easy going as well.
 There are just some steps and tricks that you need to know.
 This will ensure that trimming golden retriever dogs is an enjoyable bonding time for you, and not a chore.

-Preparing the Coat for Trimming
+Preparing a Golden Retriever for Trimming

 There are some steps that you have to take before you begin trimming your golden retriever.